datatechworld/Most-Streamed-Spotify-Songs-2024/README.md

 #### Data Preparation

 1. **Loading and Understanding the Data**:
-   - We loaded the dataset to get an initial understanding of its structure and the type of data it contains.
+   - I loaded the dataset to get an initial understanding of its structure and the type of data it contains.

 2. **Cleaning Data**:
    - Non-numeric characters in numeric columns (like commas in stream counts) were removed to ensure accurate calculations.